 - Drain the potatoes by pouring them into a strainer, then put the potatoes back in the pot.
 Toss in the cauliflower, chives, garlic, butter, sea salt and pepper.
 Mash until well blended.

 - For the filling, heat a large skillet over medium-high heat.
 Add meat, carrots, and onions and cook, stirring often, until meat is browned and vegetables have begun to soften, 10-15 minutes.

 - Remove from heat and drain filling mixture to remove excess fat.
 Add the peas, stirring to combine.
 Pour filling in the bottom of an 8×8 baking dish and set aside.

 - Preheat the oven to 400 F.

-- In a medium pot, combine the stock, cauliflower, onion, salt and pepper.
+- For the gravy, in a medium pot, combine the stock, cauliflower, onion, salt and pepper.
 Heat, uncovered, over medium-high heat until simmering.
-Simmer 10 minutes.
+Simmer for 10 minutes.
 Add thyme, rosemary, garlic and remove from heat.

 - In a high-powered blender, place Worcestershire and butter and pour stock mixture over top.
 Purée together until smooth.
 Add arrowroot starch and purée until smooth.

 - Pour gravy evenly over filling in dish.
-Spread mashed faux-tatoes on top.
+Spread mashed faux-tatoes or mashed potatoes on top.